ivan-guerra/programmador.com/content/posts/real-time-linux-app-development.md

     you find to be most critical on.
 [^12]: John's 48min presentation is the inspiration for this post.
 His final
     slide is particularly handy as a checklist for anyone developing a real-time app on Linux.
-I recommend watching his video on [YouTube][11] before reading this post.
+Watch his video on [Youtube][11] before reading this post.
 [^13]: Checkout the [manpage][14] for `pthread_mutexattr_setprotocol` option
     descriptions.
 [^14]: See [priority inversion problem][16].
 Priority inheritance is the